 You may experience a serious reaction while you receive or within 24 hours after receiving a dose of rituximab injection.
-These reactions usually happen after the first dose of rituximab and may cause death.
+These reactions usually happen during the first dose of rituximab injection and may cause death.
 You will receive each dose of rituximab in a medical facility, and a doctor or nurse will monitor you carefully while you are receiving the medication.
 You will receive certain medications to help prevent an allergic reaction before you receive each dose of rituximab.
-Tell your doctor if you have ever had a reaction to rituximab injection or if you have or have ever had an irregular heartbeat, chest pain, other heart problems, or lung problems.
-If you experience any of the following symptoms, tell your doctor or other health care provider immediately: hives; rash; itching; swelling of the lips, tongue, or throat; difficulty breathing or swallowing; dizziness; fainting; shortness of breath, wheezing; headache; pounding or irregular heartbeat; fast or weak pulse; loss of consciousness;pale or bluish skin; pain in the chest that may spread to other parts of the upper body; weakness; excessive tiredness; or heavy sweating.
+Tell your doctor if you have ever had a reaction to rituximab or if you have or have ever had an irregular heartbeat, chest pain, other heart problems, or lung problems.
+If you experience any of the following symptoms, tell your doctor or other healthcare provider immediately: hives; rash; itching; swelling of the lips, tongue, or throat; difficulty breathing or swallowing; dizziness; fainting; shortness of breath, wheezing; headache; pounding or irregular heartbeat; fast or weak pulse; loss of consciousness; pale or bluish skin; pain in the chest that may spread to other parts of the upper body; weakness; excessive tiredness; or heavy sweating.

 Rituximab has caused severe skin and mouth reactions.
 These reactions have caused death.
 If you experience any of the following symptoms, tell your doctor immediately: painful sores or ulcers on the skin, lips, or mouth; blisters; rash; or peeling skin.